For most of us, success doesn't just happen, it takes a lot of hard work and an ocean of dedicated time.

 With the right group of laser-focused friends, a study group can be a real game-changer.
 Your peers will bring topics to the table that you didn't necessarily think to highlight in your notes.
 You can quiz each other on key terms and definitions.
 Don't stress wrong answers.
 Whatever you couldn't remember is simply something you need to go home and review.
 Knowing your weak spots ahead of time increases the likelihood of your success on test day.

-8. Set up Exam Day
+8. Prepare for Exam Day

 Much like setting up your study space, be sure to set up your exam day like a pro.
 Put everything you'll need in your bag the night before.
 Whatever pens, pencils, or tools you'll need, get them ready to go.